BugAICorp/seed-beetle-identification-app/README.md

 #### training_database_reader.py:
 Data reader that reads sqlite3 database into a pandas dataframe.
 This database is structured to match the converter's format, so changes to the table for the converter must also be made on the reader to ensure proper conversion.
+The current dataset this program is set to use follow a file naming scheme of: "Genus species SpecimenUUID resolution angle.jpg"

 #### stack_dataset_creator.py:
 Modifies default dataframe to be able to input into stacking model for training and evaluation.
 This dataset creator relies on certain parts of the image name that was input, so modifications must be made to match the data input.
+The current setting is for the same format as the scheme above.

 #### model_loader.py:
 Loads currently saved models in the models repository for evaluation of images.

 #### user_input_database.py:
-Currently unused.
+Currently not used.
 Program to create database that pulls in user-submitted images in order to grow the main training database.
 The user's entries are handled by the app itself, so this database is no longer in use in the project, but is available as a step in between user input and proper adoption into the training database.

 ### Model Evaluation